MicrosoftDocs/Viva/Viva/sales/introduction.md

 ## Role requirements

 If you are using Dynamics 365 Sales as your CRM system, users must be assigned either Sales Manager or Salesperson security role to use Viva Sales.
-You can also create a custom security role and assign additional privileges to use Viva Sales.
+If users have a custom security role, additional privileges are required to use Viva Sales.
 More information, [Additional privileges required for Dynamics 365 customers](install-viva-sales.md#additional-privileges-required-for-dynamics-365-customers).

 > [!NOTE]
 > If you've assigned a security role to a user, ask the user to sign out of Viva Sales and then sign in again for the security role changes to be reflected appropriately.